Notes on the Geography of Mauritius: Mauritius 2: World of Sugar

 The plant makes white sugar, which is a major change from even the recent past, when Mauritius produced and exported bulk raw sugar.
 The plant also makes ethanol.
 Burning the waste cane, called bagasse, the company generates enough power not only to run its own operations but to sell a surplus to the national grid.
 There's lots of bagasse: the island's 11 mills crush six million tons of cane in the course of producing 600,000 tons of sugar.
 They also produce about a third of the island's electricity.
-About 530,000 tons of sugar are meanwhile exported--now packaged for consumers and loaded in containers.
+About 530,000 tons of sugar are meanwhile packaged for consumers and loaded in containers for export.
 The head of Omnicane says, "We needed to move into the value chain.
 If we were [today] producing just raw sugar, we would be dead."

 See Javier Blas in the FT for 12 September 2013.